-There are five main races to be found in Known Alair; humans, elves, dwarves, orcs and lizardmen.
+There are six main races to be found in Known Alair; humans, elves, dwarves, orcs and lizardmen.

-Humans are by far the majority, and fall into two broad groups; 'northem' or 'Norton' humans who tend to be tall with fair or brown hair, pale complexions and light-coloured eyes, and 'southern' or 'Erlyid' humans, who are shorter and darker, with brown hair and eyes being the most common.
+Humans are by far the majority, and fall into two broad groups; 'northern' or 'Norton' humans who tend to be tall with fair or brown hair, pale complexions and light-coloured eyes, and 'southern' or 'Erlyid' humans, who are shorter and darker, with brown hair and eyes being the most common.
 Humans are the most versatile of the races, at home wherever they may find themselves, and reproducing faster than any of the others.

 Elves are taller, slimmer and more graceful than humans, ancient magical beings generally far more in tune with nature.
 Rather than having a predictable lifespan, elves live as long as their fate lasts, some for little more than a century, some for millennia.
 There are several subgroups; High or Noldor elves tend to live in cities and build structures of stone (although far better integrated with the environment than anything humans build), and comprise most of the nobility of the elves; Wood or Sylvan elves are less serious and structured in their lives, and live rural lives in forests wherever possible; Sea elves are actually just members of the first two types who have taken forever to the waves and live aboard their great ships plying the western oceans; Wild elves are wood elves left behind when the species fled (see History) and reverted to a more primitive lifestyle.
-Related are the Fae Mhor, the outcast dark elves who traded their lifespans and ability to live in the sunlight for dark and evil power in the service of the demoness Lolth; and the Shadowkami, elves living over the eastern mountains and practicing the magic of the shadows.
+Related are the Fae Mhor, the outcast dark elves who traded their lifespans and ability to live in the sunlight for dark and evil power in the service of the demoness Lolth.